commoddity/devint/README.md

 See [openrouter.ai/models](https://openrouter.ai/models) for the full list of available models.

+# 💰 Cost Tracking

+The Developer Interface automatically tracks and displays the cost of LLM API usage for supported providers.
+Cost tracking is available for:

+Costs are calculated based on token usage (input and output tokens) and displayed with 4 decimal places (1/100th of a cent precision).
+Pricing is model-specific and stored per provider, ensuring accurate cost calculations.

 # 💬 Interactive Chat

 The `devint chat` command supports two modes of operation: